Short URL for this page:

 Thayer's Note:

 a In the print edition of the journal, the author is credited only in the Table of Contents.
-He is Indicates a West Point graduate and gives his Class.Edward C. Boynton, an American artillery officer, chemistry professor, and amateur historian, whose interests intersect nicely here.
+He is Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Edward C. Boynton, an American artillery officer, chemistry professor, and amateur historian, whose interests intersect nicely here.